AlxHnr/libvirt-sandbox-environments/README.md

 ## How to recreate a VM from scratch?

-Delete the VM.
-E.g. trough virt-manager, optionally together with its qcow2 image and then run `./setup-vms.sh ./vm-configs/`.
+Delete the VM trough virt-manager and rerun `./setup-vms.sh ./vm-configs/`.

 ## I have set the clipboard flag but am unable to copy/paste